moksh-codedeveloper/ReconSage_CLI/README.md

 ## License

 This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
-See the [LICENSE](https://www.google.com/search?q=LICENSE) file in the root repository for the complete license text.
+See the `LICENSE` file in the root repository for the complete text.

 ---